eduvpn/python-eduvpn-client/doc/developer.rst

 * Press release button on github.
 List all changes here also

-* Check if github actions builds.
+* Check if GitHub Actions builds.

 * The release will trigger a build on readthedocs, but the active version still needs to be set manually here: https://readthedocs.org/projects/python-eduvpn-client/versions/

-Upload to pypi
+Upload to PyPi
 ^^^^^^^^^^^^^^

 do a manual wheel upload using `twine <https://github.com/pypa/twine>`_: